keygen-sh/union_of/README.md

 [![CI](https://github.com/keygen-sh/union_of/actions/workflows/test.yml/badge.svg)](https://github.com/keygen-sh/union_of/actions)
 [![Gem Version](https://badge.fury.io/rb/union_of.svg)](https://badge.fury.io/rb/union_of)

-Use `union_of` to create unions of other associations in Active Record, using a SQL `UNION` under the hood. `union_of` has full support for joins, preloading, and eager loading of union associations.
+Use `union_of` to create associations that combine multiple Active Record associations using a SQL `UNION` under the hood. `union_of` fully supports joins, preloading, and eager loading, as well as through-union associations.

 This gem was extracted from [Keygen](https://keygen.sh) and is being used in production to serve millions of API requests per day.